chamered/chess/README.md

 If the input provided is both not valid and not allowed, you will receive **feedback**.
 You are provided with useful commands you can use aside from playing:
+- `undo` - allows the user to undo the last move
 - `restart` - allows the user to restart the game directly
 - `exit` - exits the program
 # 🛠 Structure of the Project